dquadros/PicoWClocks/README.md

 ## StepperClock

 This project shows the current time using a stepper motor.
+An optical endstop sensor is used to find the 12 o'clock position.

 Este projeto usa um motor de passos para mostrar a hora atual.
+Um sensor infravermelho é usado para determinar a posição de meio-dia.